drewgrif/bookworm-scripts/README.md

 * custom-sway.sh - replaces the default configuration files with my own.
 * nwg-look - installs an lxappearance program to use GTK themes and icons in Wayland.
 * rofi-wayland - designed to behave like rofi(xorg) but in Wayland.

+NOTE:  The recommended login manager will be gdm3 or sddm.